na-na-hi/renget/archive/lcbguide.md

 This is shamelessly copied from the [/akg/ Newcutie Guide Rentry](https://rentry.org/akgnewcutieguide) because it is very well made.

 ## Contact
 Reply to the current OP with questions, critique or concerns.
 Preferably include the term "Rentry" in your post so I can ctrl+f at the end of every thread to find your post.
+Don't worry about me missing something, I read every thread.

 ## Changelog
-9/22-23/23: Created then pulled an all-nighter to finish V.1 9/24/23: Fixing minor errors - Elaborated on sharting.
+9/22-23/23: Created and then pulled an all-nighter to finish V.1.
+9/24/23: Fixing minor errors.
+Elaborated on sharting.
 9/25/23: Fixed error in FAQ #13.
 Removed Shi Heathcliff from tier list.
 Debating making all of the tables have the same theme for aesthetic/consistency purposes.
 Elaborated on Luxcavation skipping.
+9/26/23: Mostly focused on the Resources Rentry today.
+I think that updates to both Rentries will become much less frequent soon now that most of the kinks have been ironed out, I'll just have to focus on updating when new content drops or when someone spots an issue.